mujasoft/swift_pkg_consultant/README.md

 ╭─ Options ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ --package             -p      TEXT  Mandatory.
-Location of where the packaged is located. [default: None]                                   │
+Location of where the package is located. [default: None]                                   │
 │ --output              -o      TEXT  Location of where to save report in a .txt file. [default: None]                                        │
 │ --model               -m      TEXT  Name of model. [default: llama3]                                                                        │
 │ --quiet-mode          -q            Choose to suppress all output.                                                                          │